canistag/coloradoWolfDepredation/README.md

 Built to visualize which counties have the most recorded wolf interactions according to Colorado Parks and Wildlife data from 2021 - 2025.

 # Methodology
 Due to the fact that this document has inconsistent formatting, I sought out to create a dataset by hand in Excel.
 The relevant columns I found were Event Date, County, Amount, and Working Dog/Livestock Involved.
-Event Data data was standardized into a MM/DD/YYYY format.
+Event Date data was standardized into a consistent format.
 Working Dog/Livestock Involved was separated into 2 columns: Animals Total and AnimalType.
 AnimalType would then be cleaned with some trimming and if statements to become AnimalTypeClean.
 FIPS_Code was added after the fact once the web portion was proven to work.

 As it stands, the data was sorted into six final columns: Event Date, County, FIPS_Code, Amount, AnimalsTotal, AnimalTypeClean.